-9. Right to Buy sales (RTB)
+Right to Buy

-- 9.1 RTB activity remained steady during 2022-23, and the Council has in place a formal agreement with the Government regarding the use of the capital receipts arising from the sale of Right to Buy properties. - 9.2 The table below outlines activity as at December 2022.
+- 8.24.
+RTB activity remained steady during 2023/24, and the Council has in place a formal agreement with the Government regarding the use of the capital receipts arising from the sale of Right to Buy properties. - 8.25.
+The table below outlines activity as at December 2023:

 Activity Number

-Properties sold since 1 April 2022 15
+Properties sold since 1 April 2023 16

-Applications being processed 32
+Applications being processed 30

-- 9.3 Under the agreement, receipts will be accounted for annually rather than quarterly and the Council is able to fund up to 40% of additional social housing from the receipts.
+8.26.
+Under the agreement receipts will be accounted for annually rather than quarterly and the Council is able to fund up to 40% of additional social housing from the receipts.
 The time limit for using the funds is now 5 years.
 However, going forward a limit has been introduced for buying existing properties on the open market and this is being phased in over a 3-year period.
-Whilst up to 40% of the cost of a development can be financed from this source we must finance the balance from capital receipts or other sources including reserves accruing from the appropriation of revenue account surpluses.
-Our current development plan fully commits the one-for-one retained receipts we have accumulated to date.
-The ambition remains to utilise the receipts we are anticipating in future years. - 9.4 On current levels of activity, we project a loss of units to be in the region of 15-25 per year.
-Our new build and property acquisition programme is helping to mitigate the impact of the ongoing right-to-buy programme, but it is unfortunate there are, to date, no proposals to amend the scheme in order to prevent the ongoing loss of much needed social housing in the area. - 9.5 Sales has three negative impacts.
-It: - reduces the number of affordable homes - removes the long-term positive contribution each property makes to our operating costs - increases the unit costs of managing and maintaining properties.
+Whilst up to 40% of the cost of a development can be financed from this source - we must finance the balance from capital receipts or other sources including reserves accruing from the appropriation of revenue account surpluses.
+Our current

+- development plan fully commits the one-for-one retained receipts we have accumulated to date.
+The ambition remains to utilise the receipts we are anticipating in future years. - 8.27.
+On current levels of activity, we project a loss of units to be in the region of 15-25 units per year.
+Our new build and property acquisition programme is helping mitigate the impact of the ongoing right-to-buy programme, but it is unfortunate there are, to date no proposals to amend the scheme in order to prevent the ongoing loss of much needed social housing in the area. - 8.28.
+Sales has three negative impacts.
+It: - reduces the number of affordable homes, - removes the long-term positive contribution each property makes to our operating costs, - increases the unit costs of managing and maintaining properties.
 Invariably tenants buy the better properties.